 It’s the responsibility of the underneath defenders to play aggressive man coverage, as they have safety help over the top.
-Typically in man situations, underneath defenders don’t have safety help and need to be a bit more cautious.
+Typically in man situations, underneath defenders don’t have safety help and need to be more cautious.

 Cover 5 is easy to install and can be adapted into any defense, 3 or 4 man fronts.
-It requires 7 players to run it efficiently.
+It requires seven players to run it efficiently.

-How To Install Cover 5
+How To Install Cover 5 ( Cover 2 Man)

-Installing cover 5 is as easy as installing man coverage.
+Installing Cover 5 is as easy as installing man coverage.
 The only difference is now you’ll need to add another layer on top of it with the two high safeties.

 First, the corners are responsible for the number 1 receivers on the outside.
-As mentioned these players can be aggressive with the number 1 receiver as they are protected from any deep balls.
+As mentioned, these players can be aggressive with the number 1 receiver as they are protected from any deep balls.

 Why Run Cover 5

 Cover 5 is a unique coverage as it’s not typically run every down.
-Coverages like cover 1, cover 2 and cover 3 can typically be run on any down and distance situation.
+Coverages like cover 1, cover 2, and cover 3 can typically be run on any down and distance situation.
 Cover 5 is a bit different.

 How To Beat Cover 5

-In order to beat man, the quarterback must find his best match-up, and they must win the 1 on 1 battle.
+The quarterback must find his best match-up to beat man coverage, and they must win the 1 on 1 battle.
 However, that battle must be won within a 10-yard limit.

 Cover 5 is a great defense to install if you’re looking for something that can be a bit more aggressive underneath, rather than a standard prevent defense.
 This also allows the defense to rush with 4 rushers to close the pocket on the quarterback.

 Have any questions about cover 5?
-Let us know in the comment sections below and we’d love to hear how you install it and the different variations of playing cover 5.
+Let us know in the comment sections below, and we’d love to hear how you install it and the different variations of playing Cover 5.